-The Advanced College Enrollment (ACE) Institute is Gadsden State's dual enrollment program.
 Dual enrollment students are high school students who have completed at least the ninth grade and who have been approved to enroll for dual credit (college and high school) in Gadsden State courses while they are still attending high school.
-Students enroll for dual enrollment through the ACE Institute.

-Dual Enrollment for Dual Credit permits eligible high school students to enroll in college courses concurrently with high school classes.
+Students enroll in college courses concurrently with high school classes.
 College courses may be taken, to earn both college and high school credit simultaneously, at one of Gadsden State's campuses, online or at the student's high school (where available).
-Eligible students may enroll in the ACE Institute during the Summer, Fall or Spring terms.
-ACE Institute students may enroll in any Gadsden State course deemed acceptable by the student's high school, including both general education courses and career technical courses.
+Eligible students may enroll in the during the Summer, Fall or Spring terms in any Gadsden State course deemed acceptable by the student's high school, including both general education courses and career technical courses.

-ACE Institute students are responsible for the cost of all tuition, fees, books, materials/supplies.
-Students interested in certain career technical programs, identified as high-wage, high-demand, may qualify for the ACE Institute Scholarship.
-The ACE Institute Scholarship is funded by the Career Technical Dual Enrollment Grant through the Alabama Community College System and may cover tuition, books, materials/supplies.
+Dual Enrollment students are responsible for the cost of all tuition, fees, books, materials/supplies.
+Students interested in certain career technical, health science or STEM programs, identified as high-wage high-demand, may qualify for the Dual Enrollment Scholarship.
+The scholarship is funded by the Career Technical Dual Enrollment Grant through the Alabama Community College System and may cover tuition, books, materials/supplies.
 Click here for a current list of scholarship-eligible programs.
 For more information email dualenrollment@gadsdenstate.edu or phone 256-549-8305.
 Dual enrollment students are not eligible for federal student aid.

-ACE Institute (Dual Enrollment) Admissions & Records Process
+Dual Enrollment: Admissions & Records Process